-Note: The MANOVA test for differences between healthy subject and patients for all four variables was not significant at the 5% significance level (Pillai trace = 0.119, P = .052)

-VMR6 (Pillai Trace = 0.110, P = .072 > .05).
-However, because the p-value for Pillai's trace was just greater than the significance level, the differences between groups were examined for each of the four areas.
-Only the mean for RT was significantly different, and from Table S1, we see that the mean was larger for healthy subjects than for patients.
-The ranges of mean values of SEMG, in the masseter and the anterior temporalis muscle areas, and on the right and left side of the face, during mandibular rest, were larger in healthy subjects than in TMD patients (Tables 2 and S1).
+The assumptions for using MANOVA were satisfied for the four responses, RM, LM, RT and LT, for each of the three quantities VMRb, VMR6 and VCle.
+For the four responses for each quantity, the test for common covariances was not rejected.
+There was no evidence to reject the null hypothesis of common means for the four responses, RM, LM, RT and LT, for VMRb (Pillai Trace= 0.119, p=0.052>0.05) or VMR6 (Pillai Trace= 0.110, p=0.072>0.05).
+However, because the p-value for Pillai's Trace was just greater than the significance level, the differences between groups was examined for each of the four areas.
+Only the mean for RT was significantly different, and from Table S1 we see that the mean was larger for healthy subjects than for patients.
+The ranges of mean values of SEMG, in the masseter and the anterior temporalis muscle areas, and on the right and left side of the face, during mandibular rest, were larger in healthy subjects than in TMD patients (Tables 2-S1).

-There was evidence to reject the null hypothesis of common means for the four responses, RM, LM, RT and LT, for VCle (Pillai's Trace = 0.147, P = .019).
-The mean right temporalis and mean left temporalis clench levels were significantly different between healthy subjects and patients (P < .05).
+There was evidence to reject the null hypothesis of common means for the four responses, RM, LM, RT and LT, for VCle (Pillai's Trace= 0.147, p=0.019).
+The mean right temporalis and mean left temporalis clench levels were significantly different between healthy subjects and patients (p<0.05).
 The means were significantly greater for healthy subjects than for patients (Table S2).